Timothy-itayi/Plantmart/README.md

-# Plantmart# EcoFlora - Flutter Application
+# PLAnt Barn - Flutter Application

 A beautiful and modern Flutter application for a plant store, focusing on an elegant user interface and smooth user experience.